 If you’re only male-bashing or making comments which demonstrate hatred against particular gender, caste or creed, it will reflect badly on you.

-√ Post articles which trigger progressive thinking
+√ Post articles that trigger progressive thinking

 √ Talk beyond lifestyles and parties